-After you’ve collected your wild fruit, make a sugar solution with a ratio of approximately 1/4 sugar to 3/4 water, and put into a super clean jar with the berries or fruit.
+After you’ve collected your wild fruit, make a sugar solution with a ratio of approximately ¼ sugar to ¾ water, and put into a super clean jar with the berries or fruit.
 I made mine in a quart sized jar.

 This looks very similar to the smreka (fermented juniper berry soda) I attempted back when I talked about foraging for juniper berries.
 That did not turn out well, as it developed an off flavor pretty quickly.

 Put it in a warm and dark place, and stir or shake it three to four times a day.
 Within four to five days, you should start seeing some bubbles!
 Make sure you smell it as well, and if it has a bad odor, then don’t use it.

-Pascal says that the large quantity of yeast on the types of fruits listed above almost always insures a successful fermentation, and that his method is almost 100 percent effective.
+In the book Pascal says that the large quantity of yeast on the types of fruits listed above almost always insures a successful fermentation, and that his method is almost 100 percent effective.

 Mine got really bubbly around day five, and is now ready to be used in a wild homebrew.
-I used this starter in a Mugwort and Lemon Beer Recipe and it turned out great!
+I used this starter in a Mugwort and Lemon Beer recipe and it turned out great!